MathildeJ/Fantasy_Bakes/README.md

 #### Widget options

 We are now able to start co-browsing sessions but the overall design doesn't really suit our website.
 Indeed, the bright red theme color of Surfly stands out and we would prefer to use our own theme color.
 This can be easily achieved by setting a few options in the widget we previously added.
-In our case, we simply used a few custom options:
+In our case, we simply used a few [custom options](https://github.com/MathildeJ/Cake_shop_example/commit/7a516bf17b0fdc8c8f66324070266a8469923ecd):
 ```
 drawing_mode: "permanent", // change drawing mode so that the drawings last
 chat_box_color: "#87cefa", // change color of chat box so that it suits our website's theme
 theme_font_background: "#87cefa", // change color of button
 videochat: false // remove videochat feature (not needed)
 ```
-On the image below, you can now see that the button and the chat box are in our website's theme color.
+On the images below, you can now see that the button and the chat box are in our website's theme color.
 We also chose to disable the video chat feature that is included by default because we have no use for it.
 Finally, we decided to make the drawings permanent to facilitate communication.

 ![widget options 1](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s4.png) ![widget options 2](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s5.png)